mainkoon81/ooo-Bayesian-Introduction/README.md

  - Frequentists' probability that doesn’t depend on one’s beliefs refers to **past events**..Do experiment and that's it.
  - Bayesians' probability as a measure of beliefs refers to **future events**..posterior

 As Bayesians, we start with a belief, called a prior.
 Then we obtain some data and use it to update our belief.
 The outcome is called a posterior.
 Should we obtain even more data, the old posterior becomes a new prior and the cycle repeats.
+It's very honest.
+We cannot 100% rely on the experiment result.
+There is always a discrepency and there is no guarantee that the relative frequency of an event will match the true underlying probability of the event.
+That’s why we are approximating the probability by the long-run relative frequency in Bayesian.
+It's like calibrating your frequentist's subjective belief.
 <img src="https://user-images.githubusercontent.com/31917400/64063569-a9533100-cbed-11e9-89d6-a8cc6203b886.jpg"/>

 `P( θ | Data ) = P( Data | θ ) * P( θ ) / P( data )`